NREL/ComStock.github.io/docs/upgrade_measures/env_roof_insulation.md

 Results are presented in this section both at the stock level and for individual buildings through savings distributions.
 Stock-level results include the combined aggregate impact of all the analyzed buildings in ComStock, including buildings that are not applicable to the roof insulation measure, and therefore do not represent the energy savings of a particular building.
 Stock-level results should not be interpreted as the savings that a building might realize by implementing the roof insulation strategy.

 Furthermore, total site energy savings are presented and can be a useful metric, but this metric on its own can have limitations for drawing conclusions.
-Further context should be considered because site energy savings alone do not necessarily translate proportionally to savings for a particular fuel type (e.g., gas or electricity), source energy savings, cost savings, or greenhouse gas savings.
+Further context should be considered because site energy savings alone do not necessarily translate proportionally to savings for a particular fuel type (e.g., gas or electricity), source energy savings, or cost savings.
 This is especially important when a measure impacts multiple fuel types or causes decreased consumption in one fuel type and increased consumption for another.
 Many factors should be considered when analyzing the impact of an energy efficiency strategy, depending on the use case.

 ## 6.1.
 Energy Impacts